How to Put Braces Wax On: A Step-by-Step Guide for Parents

 Apply Wax to Braces: Step-by-Step Instructions

-Using is an easy way to enhance your child’s comfort during this adjustment period.
+Using wax is an easy way to enhance your child’s comfort during this adjustment period.
 It’s essential to maintain good oral hygiene, too, as this helps ensure a smooth experience.
-Here’s how to effectively to help alleviate any irritation:
+Here’s how to effectively apply wax to help alleviate any irritation:

 1. Wash Your Hands: Start by washing your hands thoroughly with soap and water.
 This step is crucial to prevent introducing any bacteria into your child’s mouth.